 Assuming your battery was fully charged when a blackout hit, we’ve pulled together some likely scenarios.
 With a 4.8kWh battery system, you could power the TV, the fridge and freezer and your kitchen and living room lights for around 10 hours*.

-Blackout protection included at no extra cost with the DC Sunny Saver
+Blackout protection included at no extra cost

 If you’re getting a solar battery for security in a blackout, it’s important to be aware that not all batteries come with this feature.

-The DC Sunny Saver battery package is high-quality, affordable and comes with blackout protection included at no extra cost.
+Our Sungrow Battery Package is high-quality, affordable and comes with blackout protection included at no extra cost.

-You can set a ‘reserve capacity’ to make sure there’s always some energy reserved in your battery in case of a power outage, and at times of crisis you can set it to store 100% of the energy for an emergency.
+Compatible with any existing solar system, you can set a ‘reserve capacity’ to make sure there’s always some energy reserved in your battery in case of a power outage, and at times of crisis you can set it to store 100% of the energy for an emergency.